catherineloesch/project4-react-frontend/README.md

 ## <a name="takeaways"></a> 9.
 Key Learnings & Takeaways

-- It is useful to think about how to implement authentication before generating a User model in the backend.
+- It is useful to think about how to implement authentication before generating a User model in the back end.
-- Using CSS variables are save a lot of time when programmming in vanilla CSS.
+- Using CSS variables saves a lot of time when programmming in vanilla CSS.
 - It is easier to implement a responsive design as you do the styling of different elements rather than leaving it until the final stages of development.
 - Always check for typos before copying and pasting commands to the CLI.